-Policy No. 3357:15-16-15 Page 1 of 2
+Policy No. 3357:15-16-15 Page 1 of 3 Effective: 2/14/2020 Revised: 06/02/2024

-- (A) Purpose: To meet each requirement for the Minimal Risk Profile in the Cybersecurity Assessment Tool (CAT) of the Federal Financial Institutions Examination Council (FFIEC), to comply with the Information Technology Examination Handbook (IT Handbook) and the National Institute of Standards and Technology (NIST) Cybersecurity Framework, and to continue to increase cybersecurity maturity from baseline to evolving and beyond, as those terms are described in the instructions of the CAT. - (B) Authority: CFR Title 16 Chapter I Subchapter C Part 314, which implements sections 501 and 505(b)(2) of the Gramm-Leach-Bliley Act, sets forth standards for developing, implementing, and maintaining reasonable administrative, technical, and physical safeguards to protect the security, confidentiality, and integrity of customer information. - (C) Scope: The College shall develop, implement, and maintain a comprehensive information security program that is written in one or more readily accessible parts and contains administrative, technical, and physical safeguards that are appropriate to our size and complexity, the nature and scope of its activities, and the sensitivity of any customer information at issue.
-The information security program shall include the administrative, technical, or physical safeguards the College uses to access, collect, distribute, process, protect, store, use, transmit, dispose of, or otherwise handle customer information.
-Such safeguards shall include the elements set forth in subsection D and shall be reasonably designed to achieve the following objectives: - (1) Insure the security and confidentiality of customer information; - (2) Protect against any anticipated threats or hazards to the security or integrity of such information; and - (3) Protect against unauthorized access to or use of such information that could result in substantial harm or inconvenience to any customer. - (D) Program: The College shall develop, implement, and maintain its information security program in the following manner: - Designations: The College designates its Vice President for Business, Finance and Information Technology or his or her qualified designee to lead the Cybersecurity Coordinating Committee including the Director of Information
+- (A) Purpose: To meet each requirement for the Minimal Risk Profile in the Cybersecurity Assessment Tool (CAT) of the Federal Financial Institutions Examination Council (FFIEC), to comply with the Information Technology Examination Handbook (IT Handbook) and the National Institute of Standards and Technology (NIST) Cybersecurity Framework, and to continue to increase cybersecurity maturity from baseline to evolving and beyond, as those terms are described in the instructions of the CAT. - (B) Authority: CFR Title 16 Chapter I Subchapter C Part 314, which implements sections 501 and 505(b)(2) of the Gramm-Leach-Bliley Act, sets forth standards for developing, implementing, and maintaining reasonable administrative, technical, and physical safeguards to protect the security, confidentiality, and integrity of College information. - (C) Scope: The College shall develop, implement, and maintain a comprehensive information security program that is written in one or more readily accessible parts and contains administrative, technical, and physical safeguards that are appropriate to our size and complexity, the nature and scope of its activities, and the sensitivity of any College information at issue.
+The information security program shall include the administrative, technical, or physical safeguards the College uses to access, collect, distribute, process, protect, store, use, transmit, dispose of, or otherwise handle College information.
+Such safeguards shall include the elements set forth in subsection D and shall be reasonably designed to achieve the following objectives: - (1) Ensure the security and confidentiality of College information; - (2) Protect against any anticipated threats or hazards to the security or integrity of such information; and - (3) Protect against unauthorized access to or use of such information that could result in substantial harm or inconvenience to the College. - (D) Program: The College shall develop, implement, and maintain its information security program in the following manner: - Designations: The College designates its Vice President for Business, Finance and Information Technology and the Cybersecurity Administrator to coordinate the College's information security program.